Transforming Surfaces: A Comprehensive Guide to Bead Blasting vs. Sandblasting

 Ceramic | 100-300 | Delicate materials, Fine polishing |

-Bead blasting necessitates specialized equipment to handle the size, shape, and material of the beads, as well as the pressure and angle of the blast.
-Commonly used equipment includes blasting cabinets for small parts, blast rooms for bigger components, and pressure blast systems that enable control over the blast pressure.
-By selecting the appropriate parameters, bead blasting can efficiently achieve a desired surface finish without excessive wear or deformation.
+Bead blasting necessitates specialized equipment to handle the beads’ size, shape, and material, as well as the pressure and angle of the blast.
+Commonly used equipment includes blasting cabinets for small parts, blast rooms for bigger components, and pressure blast systems that control the blast pressure.

 Table 2: Bead Blasting Equipment Specifications